 JLP CAREs 2014

-The Junior League of Portland’s 5th annual JLP CAREs, a unique volunteer-a-thon event combining fund development with community service, will be held on Saturday, October 11, 2014.
+The Junior League of Portland’s 5th annual JLP CAREs, a unique volunteer-a-thon event combining fund development with community service, was held on Saturday, October 11, 2014.

-In addition to the volunteer-a-thon during the day, JLP will host a fun and festive evening event - the Harvest Soirée and Silent Action at The Jupiter Hotel.
+In addition to the volunteer-a-thon during the day, JLP hosted a fun and festive evening event for volunteers and guest - the Harvest Soirée and Silent Action at The Jupiter Hotel.

 Our 2014 goal is to activate over 120 volunteers to participate in JLP CAREs volunteer-a-thon and raise $25,000 for the League and its programs.